-The Guide BT is one of the more advanced models in our review.
-It offers a competitive price point, and has a similar range, features, and processor speed as many other top models.
-It is, however, one of the least expensive in the top-tier level of beacons.
-The Guide BT is a significant overhaul from its older version, the Pieps DSP Pro — most notably, the "BT" or Bluetooth enabled software updates and feature/option configurations, but also more subtle upgrades in its searching functionality.
-All of this helps this beacon to be one of our favorite models, and it strikes an excellent balance of features and performance, combined with ease of use.
+The Guide BT is one of the more advanced models we tested.
+It offers great range, excellent features, and fast processor speed.
+It is Bluetooth enabled, making software updates and feature/option configurations a breeze.
+These elements make this beacon one of our favorite models, as it strikes an excellent balance of features and performance, combined with ease of use.

-The Guide BTuses five directional arrows, which can be displayed two-at-a-time to help accurately keep the user on the flux line.
-We felt that when approaching the fine search on our final approach, users of all abilities consistently had a much easier time with this beacon than the Mammut Barryvox or Arva Axio, and were more commonly able to come in right over the buried beacon rather than off to one side.
+The Guide BT uses five directional arrows, which can be displayed two at a time to help accurately keep the user on the flux line.
+We felt that when approaching the fine search on our final approach, users of all abilities consistently had a much easier time with this beacon than some of the other pro-level models, and could more frequently come in right over the buried beacon rather than off to one side.

 Ease of Use in Fine Search

 The Guide BT uses Bluetooth to connect with your smartphone via an application that is pretty much the basis for most of this model's unique features.
-This connection allows the user to configure many of the options and settings in a very easy-to-use fashion using the Pieps smartphone app (Pieps has been owned by Black Diamond for a number of years and at least two generations of beacons now).Revert to Send
+This connection allows the user to easily configure many of the options and settings using the app.

-This beacon has a revert to send option that can be turned on or off using the Pieps smartphone app.
+This beacon has a revert to send option.
+You can turn this on or off with the app via Bluetooth.

 Group Check Mode

-Black Diamond improved the "group check" function, which makes function/trailhead/beacon checking with your group far easier, particularly with more than three people.
-The group check function is activated by holding down the flag button when CH is displayed (while the beacon is booting up).
+Black Diamond improved the Group Check function, which makes function/beacon checking with your group at the trailhead far easier, especially with more than three people.
+When the beacon is booting up, you can activate this function by holding the "flag" button when CH is displayed.
 This makes a "function check" go much smoother and faster, as you can go relatively quickly from one beacon to another while searching.

 If you are running function check in typical search mode, the Guide BT takes far longer to jump signals than a majority of beacons on the market.
 The Guide BT's ability to lock onto a signal longer is an advantage in complex multiple burials; however, it can take 10-20 extra seconds per person (while waiting for the signal to jump) when function checking more than 4-5 people (without using the group check mode, especially if they are standing relatively close to each other).

-Scan mode is one of the biggest differences between the Guide BT and the Recon.
-While tricky to use, scan mode can be extremely helpful in complex rescue scenarios or professional level avalanche rescue exams.
+Though it requires more practice to use, scan mode is a great and useful tool for avalanche rescue exams and complex rescue scenarios.
 The scan mode basically lets the user toggle through the buried beacons, giving a direction and distance for each; however, it is worth noting that you cannot mark/flag a beacon while using the beacon under this setting.

-The Guide BT has a built-in inclinometer; however, it receives mixed results from both professionals and recreationalists.
-The function of the application is fine, but with so many other tools to measure slope angle — from smartphones, to compasses, to lightweight and relatively inexpensive dedicated tools — even our testing team wonders if taking out and exposing your beacon to confirm the slope angle is actually the best use of a beacon.
+The Guide BT has a built-in inclinometer; however, it receives mixed results from both professionals and recreationists.
+The function of the application is fine, but with so many other tools to measure slope angle — from smartphones to compasses to lightweight and relatively inexpensive dedicated tools — our testing team wonders if taking out and exposing your beacon to confirm the slope angle is actually the best use of a beacon.